open-spaced-repetition/fsrs4anki/README.md

 ![image](https://github.com/open-spaced-repetition/fsrs4anki/assets/32575846/70b3b45a-f014-4574-81eb-cad6d19f93d9)

 ⚠️Note: when replacing these parameters, make sure that you don't accidentally erase the square brackets or the comma after the closing bracket.
 The code will break without them.

+Even after you start using FSRS, you should re-train the parameters once every month.
+This will ensure that FSRS works well with your current patterns of learning.

 ### Step 2.2: Choosing the desired retention rate and maximum interval